-During 2014 FTI provided our Compensation Committee with a competitive market analysis of our NEOs' pay level relative to the practices of a peer group of 16 public REITs.
-The peer group includes companies that either (a) primarily invest in office properties; or (b) are diversified REITs whose portfolio includes significant office assets.
+In November 2015, FTI provided our Compensation Committee with a competitive market analysis of our NEOs' pay level relative to the practices of a peer group of 13 public REITs.
+The peer group includes companies that either primarily invest in office properties or are diversified REITs whose portfolio includes significant office assets.
 In addition, companies that were recommended were generally no less than half the size and no more than twice as large as Piedmont and are within guidelines used by Institutional Shareholder Services.
-The following table provides the names and estimated financial information for each 2014 peer company at the time the Compensation Committee reviewed the market data in October of 2014:
+The following table provides the names and estimated financial information for each peer company at the time the Compensation Committee reviewed the market data in November of 2015: